nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 of zoom it's actually interpolating pixels.
 It is more or less [this YW5607](http://www.szyoungwin.com/en/procanshu.php?pid=401) which I note advertises a more realistic 16Mpix which would correspond to a 2.8x zoom.

-The nice thing about this camera is it outputs HDMI so you can use it directly with a monitor or TV at very low latency.
-I'm using it in this way as a microscope for circuit assembly and inspection but it'd be nice to have some software control.

 ### Zooming